 In a world where almost everything becomes instant because of technological advancement, we become too dependent on gadgets that usually lead to developing relationship gap within the family.

-One great example of this is the early exposure of children on gadget use, which affect the quality time that the family should have for each other.
-Children become more exposed to the trending fads instead of the family customs and traditions, which affect the family relationship.
+One great example of this is the early exposure of children to gadget use, which affects the quality time that the family should have for each other.
+Children become more exposed to the trending fads instead of family customs and traditions, which affect the family relationship.
 This is evidently seen in the absence of quality time that the family should have, with children and even parents holding on to their smartphones and tablets all day.
 This is a challenge for the adults in the family that should be given attention to strengthen the family ties and stabilize relationships.

 Doing Things Together As One Family

 I was not spared from the effects of social media in our family, having an extended family set up makes it more difficult to maintain the bond that we had before the emergence of social media.
 Watching my nephews and nieces become dependent on their gadgets somehow concerns me a lot.
 They become more focused on playing with their devices than spending time with us.
 To address this issue, my siblings together with our parents discussed the matter at hand and resolved how to reduce the use of gadgets by their children slowly.